Step-by-Step: Getting Your Security License in Florida

 Join a network that values readiness, experience, and professionalism.
 Apply with confidence.
 Train with purpose.
 Serve with integrity.
 Connect with USGA today and take your place in Florida’s growing security community.

-Getting Your Security License in Florida FAQ
+Getting Your Security License in Florida FAQs

 The overall cost usually includes $100–$120 for training, $45–$50 for the application, and $30–$40 for fingerprinting.
 Altogether, you’re looking at roughly $175–$210.